• Haystack Butte is a remote area known for its distinctive colorful jasper

-Haystack Butte, also known as Haystack Rock, is a remote high desert destination within the Owyhee area, located approximately 24 miles southeast of Nyssa and 30 miles south of Vale.
-This rugged landscape, covered with sagebrush, is a haven for rock enthusiasts with promises of extraordinary discoveries, including colorful jasper-agate, jasper, clear, white, or gray mossy agate, petrified wood, chalcedony, and occasionally common opal.
+Haystack Butte, also known as Haystack Rock, is a remote and rugged high desert destination located within the boundaries of the Owyhee region, approximately 24 miles southeast of Nyssa and 30 miles south of Vale.
+The butte rises from the sagebrush-covered landscape, offering stunning desert views and abundant opportunities for rock and mineral collecting.

 Exercise caution and respect any claim markers encountered to avoid trespassing.